Pauline Tantot Bares Booty In Thong Bikini In A Pool

 Her matching top and bottoms were a tie-dye design with red, yellow, and dark green tones.
 Her top had extra-long ties that fell down her lower back and her tiny bottoms had a thong-cut and flirty side ties.
 The tag in the post noted that the swimsuit was from Khassani Swimwear, the brand she runs with her twin sister, Mathilde.

-In addition, in the photo, Pauline’s tanned bod glowed in the bright sunlight and her bronzed skin looked flawless.
+In addition, in the photo, Pauline’s tanned bod glowed under the bright sunlight and her bronzed skin looked flawless.
 It didn’t look like she wore many accessories, and the only piece of jewelry that was visible was an earring.

-The stone steps of the pool were weathered, and a small peek of manicured lawn was visible in the corner of the frame.
+The stone steps of the pool were weathered, and a small peek of the manicured lawn was visible in the corner of the frame.

-There was no geotag for the post, although it’s possible that the image was taken on the same day that she did a poolside photoshoot with her sister and friend, Melissa, the results which she posted a few days ago.
+There was no geotag for the post, although it’s possible that the image was taken on the same day that she did a poolside photo shoot with her sister and friend, Melissa, the results of which she posted a few days ago.

-The new share has been liked over 236,600 times in the first nine hours since it was posted.
+The new share has been liked more than 236,600 times in the first nine hours since it was posted.

 “Simply perfect!!
 HOT,” raved a devotee.